stylersnico/abyssproject-wiki/en/debian/webservers/webserver-Debian-11.md

 # Wanted results

-We use two well known website for estimating security of the NGINX side, SSL Labs and Security Headers:
+We use two well-known websites for estimating security of the NGINX side, SSL Labs and Security Headers:

 -   [SSL Labs](https://www.ssllabs.com/ssltest/) : A+
 -   [Security Headers](https://securityheaders.com/) : A